dotnet/arcade/Documentation/BranchesChannelsAndSubscriptions.md

 ## Branches, Channels and Subscriptions in a Monolithic repo world

-Those who have worked in a monolothic repo world in the past can have trouble understanding the issues that a distributed repository world introduces (though it has other signficant benefits).
+Those who have worked in a monolithic repo world in the past can have trouble understanding the issues that a distributed repository world introduces (though it has other signficant benefits).
 To better understand these issues, let's look at branches, channels and subscriptions in the monolithic world.
 A mono repo world is one where the vast majority of changes do not cross repository lines.
-Even in monolothic repositories, there are still some distributed qualities.
+Even in monolithic repositories, there are still some distributed qualities.
 For example, an update of a checked in toolset effectively is a pull of an external content channel (like a build of a compiler).
 However, these types of changes tend to be fewer, and thus the product repository can generally be viewed as self-contained.

 When a product repository can be viewed as self-contained, the branches, channels and subscriptions concepts tend to blend together.
 - A single commmit (and moving branch head by extension) covers the entire product stack.
 All components are versioned in a single atomic fashion.
 This makes it possible to imply a *channel* based on a *branch*:
   - "Main produces vNext"
   - "Dev15.6 produces Dev15.6"
 - Because a single commit describes all components at a *single* specific point in time, subscriptions are combined with branches.
 When a new commit is made for some component in the stack, implicitly this new component is immediately referenced by all other components.
-The subscription mapping seen int the previous section is complete at commit time:
+The subscription mapping seen in the previous section is complete at commit time:
     ```
     Starting from: